-Office of the Governor News Release: GOVERNOR APPOINTS THREE COMMUNITY LEADERS TO THE UH BOARD OF REGENTSPosted on Mar 30, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor News Release: GOVERNOR APPOINTS THREE COMMUNITY LEADERS TO THE UH BOARD OF REGENTSPosted on Mar 30, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced the appointments of William Haning, III, M.D., Wayne Higaki and Diane Paloma to the University of Hawai‘i Board of Regents.